graeme-a-stewart/cpp-concurrency/doc/02-MutexAndAtomics.md

 have separate stack memory which is what gives them their thread execution context).
-This can be an advantage as all threads can see the memory of common heap objects and operate on it without requiring inter-process communitcation or other overheads.
-However, this also leads to trouble, as now threads can easily interfere with each other by accessing objects simultaneously and interfereing
+This can be an advantage as all threads can see the memory of common heap objects and operate on it without requiring inter-process communication or other overheads.
+However, this can also lead to trouble, as now threads can easily interfere with each other by accessing objects simultaneously or changing memory values they shouldn't.

 In general, simulteneous read access to resources is not a problem - as data is only read then there's no conflict in multiple threads